A point-of-interest sign depicting a small herd of tractors had just rushed by.

 My wife’s idea of travel differs radically from mine.
-She is a sight-seer, a tourist who bags attractions like trophies.
+She bags tourist sights like trophies.
 I prefer to settle in a small place and remain there until the clerk at the bakery knows me by name – and there is no better way to find such a place than to get lost.

 As we bickered, I fumbled with Tom-Tom’s point-of-interest feature, selecting “museums”.

-Unfortunately, even though our Tom-Tom was configured for English, all the place names are in German, a language of which I cannot read a syllable.
+Unfortunately, even though our Tom-Tom was configured for English, all the place names were in German, a language of which I cannot read a syllable.

 So I did the logical thing.
-Germans have the delightful habit of stringing words together, thus the more complicated the topic, the longer the word, so I set our destination to the longest, most complicated name.
+Germans have the delightful habit of stringing words together.
+Thus the more complicated the topic, the longer the word, so I set our destination to the longest name I could find.